 Unfortunately, some people have trouble using Suboxone as a maintenance medication.
 Because of this, they begin to abuse the drug.

-When Suboxone is used correctly, and according to a doctor’s directions, it’s okay to use.
+When Suboxone is used correctly and according to a doctor’s directions, it’s okay to use.
 However, there can be complications when abusing any drug.
 If abusing Suboxone continues, it can cause serious side effects.
+These side effects include: